aaronc/freactive/README.md

 * each dependency capture
 * each invalidation event with a print out of watch keys (note: not all watches aware of this `rx` may be registered - part of freactive's optimizations are smart attaching and removing of watches based on dirty flags)

-## Configuration of Reactive Change Notifications
+## Reactive Change Notifications In-depth

 ### Differences between atoms and reactive atoms